morienzo/wp-idena-auth/readme.txt

 Yes.
 The plugin creates accounts using a shortened hash of the address (e.g., `id-a1b2c3d4`) and does not collect emails or real names.

 == Changelog ==

+= 1.0.5 =
+* Security: Implemented SHA-256 hashing for storing Idena addresses in the database.
+* Feature: Added automatic migration for existing users (plain text addresses are converted to hashes upon login).
+* Privacy: Enforced anonymous display names by default.

 = 1.0.4 =
 * Feature: Added "Redirect on Failure" setting for unauthorized statuses.